If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-Obviously a quality baling needle is needed for retying bales.
-You can get the design for our needles at www.straw-bale-tools.com which you can then take to a local metal worker.
+Obviously, a quality baling needle is needed to retying bales.
+You can get the design for our needles at our store with our straw bale videos (comes as a free bonus), which you can then take to a local metal worker.
 Our needle design is the best and most efficient needle I have ever used and is well worth the time to build.
 In fact, I suggest you build at least two and perhaps even four needles before you start building.
-The needle design package at the above website includes an e-book on how to most efficiently use the needle, a scaled shop drawing for the metal shop, and a separate video on how to use the needles on everything from sewing and retying bales to cooking rotisserie style!
+The needle design package at the above website includes an e-book on how to most efficiently use the needle and a scaled shop drawing for the metal shop!
 Everything you need to know about baling needles is in that package.

 Chile and I live in my house built on the basis of the system construcccion with bales of wheat straw.
 The truth is that I am quite happy with the outcome of the case, both in the economy of the construction as well as the livability and comfort to live in it.
 With great effort I managed that, look, stay with angles and edges of walls completely upright, creating a layer of mud prior to wheat straw, which greatly diminished the cost of cement mortar lining and walls.